 Dogs and Fireworks: 7 Tips to Help Nervous Pups

 The snap, crackle, and pops can cause fearful pets to run away in desperate search of a safe haven.
-That’s why July 5 is historically the busiest day of the year for animal shelters— intake numbers skyrocket following Fourth of July firework shows.
+Firework noises are especially alarming for pets, and more times than not, pets tend to be afraid of fireworks.

 PLAY MUSIC OR WHITE NOISE